gummadileepkumar/TSA_EXP1B/README.md

 ### RESULT:

-Thus we have successfully created the python code for the conversion of non stationary to stationary data of infy stock dataset.
+Thus we have successfully created the python code for the conversion of non stationary to stationary data of infy stock data.